Mis-Bids and Mis-Clicks

 Occasionally a player will think that he has left the table before his partner had called but in the fraction of a second before leaving his partner did call.
 The player needs to be informed of this and he will now have to call as before.

 Some Mis-clicked calls are obvious.
-If a player bids 7NT after opponents have uncontested reached game, that is likely to be a Mis-clicked call.
+If a player bids 7NT after opponents have uncontested reached game, that is almost certain to be a Mis-clicked call.
 Sometimes a Mis-clicked call will be less obvious such as a 3H call when the player intended to bid 3S.

 6. Unauthorised Information arising from a Mis-clicked call.